-Established in 2016, The Center for Occupational Research (CSOR) is an academic research center within the
+Established in 2016, The Knee Center for the Study of Occupational Regulation (CSOR) is an academic research center within the

 Shields School of Business at Saint Francis University.
 Located on the 3rd floor of the newly renovated Schwab Hall, the center offers students who are interested in economics and public policy a substantial scholarship opportunity.
 Student fellows will conduct, analyze, and present research that will go towards developing a national database of occupational regulation focusing on healthcare occupations.
 Students will also have potential opportunities to travel and share their findings at national conferences.